tristanmyers/learning_gamedev/notes.md

 I can load an image(bmp) with ``loadBMP``, this will create a surface.

 Once we have the image, just blit that image surface on to the window surface.
+Which adds the image to the back buffer, this is not seen on the screen.

+Next, update the front buffer with the back buffer with ``updateSurface``

 > How do I get user input?